Nomination Period Open:

 FFAR recognizes that agriculture and food sciences are highly complex, requiring individuals from a variety of disciplines to realize the potential in each field or research area.
 Particularly for early-stage investigators, collaborators are often essential for success.
 While this award is made to an outstanding early career investigator, applicants should include information regarding any essential collaborators and include letters of support from those collaborators.
 In these letters, the collaborators should comment on the potential of the individual to achieve success.

 - What do I need to know about this opportunity?

 - Anticipated Award Duration: Up to 36 months

 - Amount per Award: Up to $150,000/year for up to three years.
-Matching funds are NOT required; however, matching is encouraged to broaden the scope of the program, and, if available, should be reflected in the budget.
+Matching funds are not required from the applicant, as they are provided by FFAR.
+However, additional matching is always encouraged to broaden the scope of the program, and, if available, should be reflected in the budget.
 Lack of matching funds will not influence the review of the application.

 - Indirect costs are limited to 10% of the total award, including subcontracts, if applicable.
 Unrecovered indirect cost is not permitted.
 Construction and renovation costs are not allowed.
 Salaries of principal investigators are allowed for time not covered by institutional or other grant funds and effort should be commensurate with the research proposed.